Shubham-kzxi/Student-subject-management-assigment/README.md

   ]
 }

-GET /student: Retrieve all student.
+GET /student: Retrieve all student with subjects.

 Thank you.